alayor/cdk_lambda_deployer_js/README.md

 * _libNames_: Like the _entityNames_, these are the sub-folder names inside the _libsRelativePath_ that will be scanned for the files to be the source of the layers.

-* _outputRelativePath_: Is the folder that will be used to create the lambda functions and layers.
-It is recommended that you ignore this file in your source code control.
+* _outputRelativePath_: Default: 'cld_output'.
+This folder will be used to save the generated the lambda functions and layers source files.
+We recommend that you ignore this file in your source code control.

 Your _outputRelativePath_ folder will end up with two sub-folders: *functions* and *libs*.